RudrenduPaul/Bank-marketing-campaign-Application-of-machine-learning-in-python-to-boost-marketing-campaign-ROI/README.md

 The chi square test reveals that education level is statistically significant at 95% confidence interval as p value is less than 5 %.
 From the chart above, those who responded "yes" had a much higher proportion of people with higher education (university.degree, high.school & professional.course) than those who responded "no".

+The same process has been repeated for all the other variables in the dataset

 ### Models applied: